SKKUAutoLab/aicity_2024_fisheye8k/zoo/README.md

 # Data

-Download pretrained weights from url and extract here.
+Please download pretrained weights from urls and extract here.